bookchiq/obsidian-asana-mirror/README.md

   - Use the command palette (`Cmd/Ctrl + P`) to run the `Sync Asana Tasks` command and manually sync tasks.

 - **Periodic Sync:**
-  - The plugin is configured to sync tasks every hour by default.
-You can change the interval in the plugin code if needed.
+  - The plugin sync interval is set in the settings.

 ## Development